DDM (Drowning Dog & Malatesta) – Black Cat – Best You Can Get!

 Label: EK Records

-The record was recorded by DDM in Milan, mixed by Tristan Mazire in Paris, the underground hip-hop capital of Europe, and mastered in Oakland, CA. Check out Rap Militante Internazionale and The Future Is Still Unwritten tour for more radical hip-hop coming from the growing network of antiauthoritarian hip-hop crews and collectives around Europe and the World.
+Black Cat – Best You Can Get was recorded by DDM in Milan, mixed by Tristan Mazire in Paris, often hailed as Europe’s underground hip-hop capital, and mastered in Oakland, California.
+Be sure to catch Rap Militante Internazionale and The Future Is Still Unwritten tour for more radical hip-hop from the growing network of antiauthoritarian crews and collectives across Europe and beyond.

-By anarchist spirit I mean that deeply human sentiment, which aims at the good of all, freedom and justice for all, solidarity and love among the people; which is not an exclusive characteristic only of self-declared anarchists, but inspires all people who have a generous heart and an open mind…
+“By anarchist spirit I mean that deeply human sentiment, which aims at the good of all, freedom and justice for all, solidarity and love among the people; which is not an exclusive characteristic only of self-declared anarchists, but inspires all people who have a generous heart and an open mind.”

 —Errico Malatesta for the Italian anarchist newspaper Umanita Nova (April, 1922)